yeasy/learning_pickleball/03_hold_paddle_en.md

 # Hold Paddle and Hit the Ball

-Holding the paddle to hit the ball with power is the most foundamental skill of playing pickleball.
+Holding the paddle to hit the ball with power is the most fundamental skill of playing pickleball.
 Using a wrong way of holding paddle or generating force will restrict the improvement of the player's level and easily bring injuries.

 ## Holding Paddle